-From time to time the Cline Center for Democracy holds small conferences that convene a select number of specialists: academics, journalists, policymakers, foundations, etc. The aim of these conferences will vary.
+From time to time the Cline Center holds small conferences that convene a select number of specialists: academics, journalists, policymakers, foundations, etc. The aim of these conferences will vary.
 Some will be designed to disseminate findings generated by the Center's research activities to a targeted audience.
 Others will be to seek the advice of specialists about a planned research initiative.
 Still others will be convened to seek feedback on challenges and approaches that are being employed to tackle a research project.

 (April 24-25, 2014)